joshuaduffy/dota2api/README.rst

 .. image:: https://readthedocs.org/projects/dota2api/badge/?version=latest
     :target: https://readthedocs.org/projects/dota2api/?badge=latest

-API wrapper in Python created for interacting and getting data easily from the Dota 2 API from Valve.
+Wrapper and parser in Python created for interacting and getting data easily from Valve's Dota 2 API.

-This libary parses all ID's (coming soon) into strings along with turning stuff into python objects (coming soon).
-All of this comes with Python 3.0 support (coming soon), a set of complete tests (coming soon) and documentation for the API itself(coming soon).
+This libary parses all ID's (coming soon) into strings along with turning stuff into Python objects (coming soon).
+All of this comes with Python 3.0 support (coming soon), a set of complete tests (coming soon) and complete documentation for the API itself (coming soon).

 Look how easy it is...